 The U.S. Attorney’s Office for the Eastern District of Pennsylvania released the below information:

-The case was investigated by the FBI and is being prosecuted by Assistant United States Attorney Jennifer Arbittier Williams.
+The case was investigated by the Drug Enforcement Administration, the Philadelphia Police Department, the New Jersey State Police, the Bensalem Township Police, and the Philadelphia District Attorney’s Office, and is being prosecuted by Assistant United States Attorney Christopher E. Parisi.